serverless/serverless/CONTRIBUTING.md

 #### Which branch?

+We are currently exclusively focused on JAWS V1, which represents many breaking changes from JAWS V0.

-For developing new features and bug fixes, the `master` branch should be pulled and built upon.
+**If you want to work on JAWS V1, when developing new features and bug fixes, the `v1.0` branch should be pulled and built upon.**

 ### Step 2: Branch